Gulet

-A gulet ([ɡuˈlet]) is a traditional design of a two-masted or three-masted wooden sailing vessel (the most common design has two masts) from the southwestern coast of Turkey, particularly built in the coastal towns of Bodrum and Marmaris; although similar vessels can be found all around the eastern Mediterranean.
+A gulet ([ɡuˈlet]) is a traditional design of a two-masted or three-masted wooden sailing vessel (the most common design has two masts) in Turkey, particularly built in the coastal towns of Bodrum and Marmaris, and may have originated in ancient Ionia with similar vessels found around the eastern Mediterranean.
 Today, this type of vessel, varying in size from 14 to 35 metres, is popular for tourist charters.
-For considerations of crew economy, diesel power is now almost universally used and many are not properly rigged for sailing.
+For considerations of crew economy, diesel power is now almost universally used, and many are not properly rigged for sailing.

 History

 There are differing opinions about the history and etymology of gullet which took the Turkish name "gulet" from the Italian word goletta.
 There is still controversy on whether it originated from the schooner, which has long been used as a sweeping net, trawl net or sponging vessel in Turkey in the Aegean and Mediterranean shores, and as a freight vessel in the Black Sea; or it originates from the fishing vessel guletta (gouëlette or goélette in French), that has come up with the evolution of the word galea or galeotta for the old Italian naval vessels or "goleta" in Spanish.
 Others have argued that it resembles the American gullet used in line fishing in the Greenland banks, or the clippers carrying goods from India or Australia to England in the periods of colonization.

+The evolution of gulet from practical maritime vessels to luxurious yachts traces back to the mid-20th century.
+The turning point arrived when the exiled Turkish writer, Cevat Sakir Kabaagacli, popularly known as the Fisherman of Halicarnassus, began using gulets for yachting holidays.
+His explorations coined the term "blue cruise," a name that quickly resonated with the local and international tourism industry.

+By the dawn of the 1970s, gulets had become increasingly popular as yachts.
+Their designs were gradually refined to create more space for relaxation and leisure, in response to the growing demand for gulet cruises.
+This surge in popularity resulted in a rapid increase in the number of shipyards and workshops building gulets in the region.
+By the 1980s, gulet cruises, or "blue cruises," became significantly more affordable, paving the way for today's thriving gulet tourism industry.

-The origin of the Bodrum type schooner vessels falls to a nearby date, to the beginning of the 1970s.
+The origin of the Bodrum-type schooner vessels falls to a nearby date, to the beginning of the 1970s.
 These types of vessels have come up as a result of the need to carry tourists, who have come in numbers to the Aegean region and especially to Bodrum and Marmaris at the end of the 1960s, to nearby bays.
 The first samples of the vessels called the Bodrum gulet are seen in those years with the addition to meet that demand of chambers and seating on the back of the deck to the chamberless gulet used in fishing or sponging till those years.

-In the tourism industry, gulets offer guests air conditioning, bathrooms and storage space for luggage.